swaroopjcse/lab02/README.md

-# Lab 02: Familiarising yourself with the
+# Lab 02: Familiarising yourself with the cp library

-This is where the lab question will appear.
+In this lab, you will learn about --

+* accessing the cp-library documentation
+* using basic `cp::print` operation
+* the output log on the docker environment

+It is assumed that students have already set their working environments according to the given instructions.